 Can you straighten a chainsaw bar?

-If you can straighten a chainsaw bar depends on the bar’s type and the damage.
-In most cases, chainsaw bars that are bent can be straightened by employing a proper technique.
+If you can straighten a chainsaw bar, it depends on the bar’s type and the damage.
+In most cases, bent chainsaw bars can be straightened by employing a proper technique.

 Straightening a kink from a bar can be a tricky job.
 If not done correctly, you might end up damaging your bar.
-I will help with some methods which have worked for a lot of other owners and me.
+I will help with some methods that have worked for many other owners and me.
 Use the following procedure:

 For solid bars:

 Solid bars are made up of a single sheet of steel.
-These bars are useful in dealing with hard timber.
+These bars help deal with hard timber.
 To straighten the solid bars, you can follow the below procedure:

 For laminated bars: